krypted/Jira-Device-Lookups-in-Jamf/README.md

-# Atlassian Add-on using Express
+# Jamf Device Lookups in Jira Using An Atlassian Add-on using Express

-Congratulations!
-You've successfully created an Atlassian Connect Add-on using the Express web application framework.
+This integration uses the Atlassian Connect Add-on with the Express web application framework.
+It displays a dialog field in your Jira instance that allows you to lookup device details based on the serial number of a device.
+It is meant to be a proof of concept and is not officially supported; however, please feel free to take the code and make it your own, free of charge.

 ## What's next?